TosbackCgusBridge-Bot/CGUs-versions/Weebly/Terms of Service.md

 11.  exceed the scope of the Service that you have signed up for (e.g., by accessing and using the tools that you do not have a right to use, or deleting, adding to, or otherwise changing other user comments or content);
 12.  include more than three ad units per page, or any advertising that greatly reduces the usability of the Site;
 13.  upload files for the sole purpose of having them hosted by us and for use outside of a web site created using the Service (i.e., created with the Weebly editor);
 14.  create a web site that provides an injurious user experience with custom programming.
-Examples include, but are not limited to, extreme flashing banners, excessive animated movement, or content that could provoke seizures in unsuspecting visitors. or
+Examples include, but are not limited to, extreme flashing banners, excessive animated movement, or content that could provoke seizures in unsuspecting visitors;
-15.  use, under any circumstance, any open source software subject to the GNU Affero General Public License v.3, or greater.
+15.  use, under any circumstance, any open source software subject to the GNU Affero General Public License v.3, or greater. or
+16. Abuse our customer support email, chat, or telephone services or agents.

 We retain the right to terminate any account or user who has violated any of the above prohibitions.